 Digital asset management should be the glue sticking the tech tools you use on a daily basis together for a more seamless experience.
 That way, there’s less downloads, and things progress smoother at every stage of the content lifecycle.

 For example, maybe your current online file system does not integrate with your CMS.
-Having to download an the image from your file system, only to upload the image back to your CMS is clearly not efficient—and while it may seem like a small thing, it takes its toll on productivity in the long-run.
+Having to download an image from your file system, only to upload the image back to your CMS is clearly not efficient—and while it may seem like a small thing, it takes its toll on productivity in the long-run.

 Why are clear digital asset management requirements so important?

 But why?
 A clear set of DAM requirements will help you quickly whittle down the number of DAM vendors suitable for your situation, meaning you can shorten the buying process, and get software in place sooner to start dealing with your content pain points.
-You can check out our DAM comparison guide here.

 A comprehensive DAM requirement plan will also help the DAM vendor give you a proposal that’s more specific to your use case.
 After all, there’s no value in paying for costly software features that you don’t actually need.
-By only paying for features that will address your content pain points, you are bolstering the overall ROI of your DAM, which means more productivity for less money in the long-run.
+By only paying for features that will address your content pain points, you are bolstering the overall ROI of your DAM, which means more productivity for less money in the long run.

 Book a demo to see if Bynder would suit your digital asset management requirements.